 If you don’t find enough results, broaden or change your keyword.

 3. Dig for competitors' backlinks

 To make the process fast and super-efficient, why not mine backlinks from your competitors?

 It’s a common SEO practice to rummage through competitors’ backlinks for opportunities; this technique can be used to find guest blogging targets too.

 Look for a competitor that is ranking well for your desired keywords.

-It’s likely they have a lot of backlinks linking to their site and there’s a good chance they already include guest posting as part of their strategy.
+They likely have a lot of backlinks linking to their site, and there’s a good chance they already include guest posting as part of their strategy.